tommyettinger/textratypist/README.md

 plaint-text JSON file, so it is usually preferred.
 The .json file can be hand-edited, but it isn't very easy to do that given how it is inside.

+I'm not happy with FontWriter being Windows-only right now, and I'm looking at ways to automatically build it on Linux and macOS.
+In the meantime, if you have a freely-usable font (one with a commercially-usable license), feel free to post an issue on [FontWriter's repo](https://github.com/tommyettinger/fontwriter/issues) with links to the font and its distributor, and I can make a Structured JSON version of it to host in FontWriter's known fonts.
+I like this approach because it helps me better understand what types of fonts people want supplied, and making a new font with FontWriter doesn't take me more than a few minutes once the license is clear and I have a .ttf or .otf file to work with.

 ## License

 This is based very closely on [typing-label](https://github.com/rafaskb/typing-label), by Rafa Skoberg.